Toward Third-Party Assurance of AI Systems: Design Requirements, Prototype, and Early Testing: Our Proposed Prototype for an AI Assurance Framework

 \section{Our Proposed Prototype for an AI Assurance Framework}

 Now, we provide a \emph{prototype} of an assurance framework that satisfies our design requirements.
 Figure~\ref{fig:assurance-process} contains a high-level schematic.
-We discuss the steps for applying the framework and conclude with guidance on intended use.
+We discuss the framework's steps and conclude with guidance on intended use.

 \xhdr{Step 1: Identify named individuals for each stakeholder role} Based on the NIST AI Risk Management Framework~\shortcite{nist2023artificial} and the work of~\citet{kuehnert2025who}, we select a key set of stakeholders within an AI system: leaders, designers, developers, deployers, end-users, and impacted communities (Appendix Table~\ref{tab:stakeholders}).
 Leaders are responsible for setting the organization’s strategic goals and high-level policies, typically occupying senior or executive roles.
 Designers translate business and policy needs into technical problems, envision user experience, and work across functions to align AI solutions with stakeholder needs.
 Developers use technical expertise to curate data and train AI models to perform the specified tasks.
 Deployers are responsible for piloting, validating, and integrating the AI system into existing workflows and ensuring a reliable user experience.
 End-users interact with and apply the AI system’s output to make decisions or carry out organizational objectives.
 Impacted community members include individuals or groups directly or indirectly affected by the AI system, along with their advocates and representatives.
-The assurance professional should identify the individuals that correspond to each role for the AI system that they are conducting assurance on.
-Note that depending on the AI system, there may be multiple people playing each role or one person playing multiple roles.
+The assurance professional should identify the individuals who correspond to each role for the AI system that they are conducting assurance on.
+Note that depending on the AI system, there may be multiple people serving in each role or one person serving multiple roles.